slowcodes/network_scanner/README.md

+# Network Scanner
-# network_scanner is part of my ethical hacking series.
+This part of my ethical hacking series.
-This is simple command line program written in python to scan and identify all the devices on a network
+A simple command line program written in python to scan and identify devices on a network